pixelbutterfly/stash_vertex_normals/README.md

 https://github.com/user-attachments/assets/940015f1-41bf-4c7d-b4d7-2697afc6770c

 It can also be used to punch up your models that use tiling textures.
 Let's say you have a wall with a tiling brick texture applied.
-It would be great if you could pop out some of the bricks on the corners to improve the silhouette, but you don't really want the extra mesh normals to be added on top of your normals map.
+It would be great if you could pop out some of the bricks on the corners to improve the silhouette, but you don't really want the extra vert normals to be added on top of your normals map.
 Stash Normals allows you to store the normals, model in some bricks, and restore the normals so the original shading is preserved.

 https://github.com/user-attachments/assets/959cd617-fb7b-4564-aebb-1cfedc5fa296